webiny/commodo/packages/name/README.md

 )(function() {});
 ```

-## Helper functions
+## Additional functions

-Use `hasName` and `getName` functions to determine if the object has a name assigned to it (using `withName`) and of course get the value when needed.
+Use `hasName` and `getName` functions to determine if the object / `Function` object has a name assigned to it (using `withName`) and of course get the value when needed.

 ```
 import { withName, hasName, getName } from "@commodo/name";
 import { compose } from "ramda";

-// Define two models and assign a name to the second one. const Unknown = function() {};
+// Create two functions and only assign a name to the second one. const Unknown = function() {};
 const User = compose(
   withName("User"),